Enchufa2/video-tester/doc/sphinx/configuration.rst

 .. note::

-	By default, Video Tester searches for a configuration file called ``VT.conf`` in the current working directory.
-You can specify another file and location using the command-line option ``-c``.
+	By default, Video Tester looks for a configuration file called ``VT.conf`` in the current working directory.
+You can specify another file and location using the global command-line option ``-c``.

 This media mapping must be the same on both client and server side.
 The client mode also requires a section called ``client`` as follows::